 For indented scars.

 Inflammation and ruptures from acne breakouts can damage collagen and elastin deep below the skin’s surface, resulting in sunken spots like pock-marks, says Dr. Jaliman.
-What can help: microneedling.
+What can help heal these scars: microneedling.
 This technique uses a roller device covered in tiny needles that make small, painless pin-pricks in the skin, triggering collagen and elastin production.
 “The increased output of skin-firming proteins helps fill and plump divots so skin is smoother and the hollows are less noticeable,” explains Dr. Jaliman.

 TO DO: Gently roll a microneedling tool like Ora Face Microneedle Dermal Roller System ($30.00, Dermastore) over clean skin in horizontal motions, only going over the same section of skin twice.
 And since the punctures help skincare ingredients penetrate better, apply a pea-sized amount of rosehip oil (which is rich in collagen and elastin-stimulating nutrients) immediately after rolling.
 Repeat twice a week for results in six weeks.